Background pattern

 Introduction

-Diován 320film-coated tablets
+Diován 320mg film-coated tablets

-Read this label carefully before starting to take this medicine,because it contains important information for you.
+Read all of this leaflet carefully before you start taking this medicine because it contains important information for you.

-• Keep this label, as you may need to read it again..
+• Keep this leaflet, you may need to read it again.

-• If you have any questions, consult your doctor or pharmacist.
+• If you have any further questions, ask your doctor or pharmacist.

-• This medicine has been prescribed for you only, and you must not give it to others even if they have the same symptoms as you, as it may harm them.
+• This medicine has been prescribed for you only.
+Do not pass it on to others.
+It may harm them, even if their signs of illness are the same as yours.

-• If you experience any side effects, consult your doctor or pharmacist, even if they are not listed in this label.
+• If you get any side effects, talk to your doctor or pharmacist.
+This includes any possible side effects not listed in this leaflet.
 See section 4.

-1. What is Diován and what is it used for
+1. What Diován is and what it is used for

-Diován 320mg film-coated tabletscan be used
+Diován 320 mg film-coated tablets can be used

 Do not take Diován:

-• if you havesevere liver disease.
+• if you have a severe liver disease.

 Warnings and precautions: